 - Promote the Tasmanian Table Tennis Association to a broader community spectrum (through advertising upcoming courses and programs in a variety of locations and not just through the current table tennis community sources).

-Given the importance of sport and recreation to all community members, we agree it is of utmost importance to the Tasmanian Table Tennis Association and its affiliated associations that all members of the community, regardless of age, sex, race, socio‐economic status, physical ability and geographical location have access to the range of opportunities that the Tasmanian Table Tennis Association and its affiliated associations provide.
+Given the importance of sport and recreation to all community members, we agree it is of utmost importance that all members of the community, regardless of age, sex, race, socio‐economic status, physical ability and geographical location have access to the range of opportunities that we provide.